Humayed93/Dashboard-Google-Reviews/README.md

 - `server.R` - Server logic of the Shiny application.
 - `app.R` - Application initialization script.
 This file must be executed to run the dashboard.
 - `Capstone_Preprocessing.R` - Preprocessing script for the project data.
+- `Outscraper-202403301950517c03.csv` - Original file with Google reviews from Outscraper in CSV format.
 - `Restaurant_Information.RData` - Data file containing detailed information about the restaurants.
 - `review_data_cleaned.RData` - Cleaned review data in RData format.
 - `review_data_cleaned.csv` - Cleaned review data in CSV format.